Pass-through entities now have a more level planning field with businesses that benefitted from the 2017 corporate tax reduction.

 Compare 20% of the combined QBI amount to 20% of adjustable taxable income.
 The lesser of these two figures is the deduction.
 Keep in mind the overall deduction limit if the taxpayer’s taxable income exceeds the lower threshold.

-While the IRS’s new guidance should prove helpful, the concepts involved in the QBI deduction are still unfolding and the computations include a significant amount of complexity and technicalities.
+While the IRS’s guidance should prove helpful, the computations involved in the QBI deduction include a significant amount of complexity and technicalities.
 Your tax advisor can help provide further detail.

 Sources: “Getting the 411 on IRC 199A: Just the Facts Ma’am” (Melissa J. Williams, Heckerling Institute on Estate Planning, January 2019); “The 20% Deduction For Business Income From Pass-Through Entities” (U.S. Trust, Oct.
 2018)